anj0la/penguin-2d/README.md

 ## Roadmap
 ### Planned Features
+- Reorganize the project structure into the following folders:
+  - **core**: Essential structures and systems (e.g., `PenguinWindow`, `PenguinRenderer`, `PenguinTimer`, `PenguinGame`, `PenguinTextRenderer`, `PenguinEventHandler`, `PenguinInput`, and `PenguinAudio` (planned)).
+  - **rendering**: Structures related to rendering or game objects (e.g., `PenguinSprite`, `PenguinText`, `PenguinFont`, `PenguinEntity`).
+  - **common**: General utility functions and helpers.
+- Transition SDL acquisition from local files to a GitHub-based approach.
+- Add and test `PenguinSprite` functionality before implementing audio/sounds.
+- Develop a simple game, "Flappy Penguin," as a proof of concept for the framework, including support for game objects such as `PenguinTransformable` and `PenguinDrawable`.
-- Expand rendering capabilities to include textures and sprites.
+- Expand rendering capabilities to include tiling for sprites.
-- Eapand the event system by supporting additional SDL3 event types, such as window and display events.
+- Expand the event system by supporting additional SDL3 event types, such as window and display events.
 - Streamline loading and managing textures, sounds, and other assets.
-- Simplify game development by eliminating the need to modify the main function when deriving from PenguinGame, streamlining the setup process
+- Simplify game development by eliminating the need to modify the main function when deriving from PenguinGame, streamlining the setup process.
 - Add mouse and joystick input event handling to support a wider range of input devices.
 - Potential support for Dear ImGui to enable in-game development tools such as debugging overlays and real-time property editing.
+-

+## License

+Currently, Penguin2D is a personal project in active development and is not yet open source.
+All rights to the source code are retained by me.
+This means that while you're welcome to explore the project and use it as inspiration, you are not permitted to reproduce, distribute, or create derivative works based on the code.